Is nuclear energy ‘green’? France and Germany lead opposing camps.

 The 1,800-megawatt nuclear power station here was built in the 1970s — a gigantic white block with two towering reactor-containment buildings, rising from behind a forest outside the town.

 On the French side of the border, it was a source of pride, and of economic benefits.
 The power plant was by far the biggest employer in the area.
-And taxes from the plant helped subsidize development of the town, from sports fields to the schools to a shopping center.
+And taxes from the plant helped subsidize the development of the town, including sports fields, schools and a shopping center.

 At its peak, Fessenheim “had everything,” said resident Laurent Schwein, who noted that his family’s restaurant had to be repeatedly expanded to accommodate the surge in residents and visitors.